 Breathe a sigh of relief, because Prince William’s bare hands mean nothing about his commitment to his wife.
 (Neither does the fact that they don’t hold hands—find out why William and Kate never show PDA.)

 Even before the couple tied the knot, palace officials announced William wouldn’t wear a ring after the ceremony.
 In fact, Kate didn’t even present him with one during the wedding.
 “It was something the couple discussed but Prince William isn’t one for jewelry—he doesn’t even wear a signet ring—and decided he didn’t want to,” said palace aides before the wedding, according to the Daily Mail.
 “It really is just down to personal preference.”
-(For more royal wedding trivia, check out the second wedding dress Kate Middleton wore on her big day.)
+For more royal wedding trivia, check out the tiny details you missed about Prince William and Kate’s wedding day.

-Not that Prince William is the first royal to opt out of wearing a wedding ring.
-His grandpa, Prince Philip, doesn’t wear one either, even though he and Queen Elizabeth II have been married almost 70 years.
+Not that Prince William is the first royal to opt-out of wearing a wedding ring.
+His grandpa, Prince Philip, doesn’t wear one either, even though he and Queen Elizabeth II have been married for over 70 years.
 William’s dad, Prince Charles, does wear one, but on his pinky by his family signet ring instead of on his ring finger.

 William’s choice not to wear a ring might seem strange by today’s standard, but exchanging rings isn’t the long-standing tradition you probably thought.
 Women have been wearing wedding rings since ancient Egypt, but it took centuries for men to join in, according to the BBC.
 It wasn’t until World War II that men fighting overseas started wearing rings because they wanted something to remind them of their wives and families.
 Still, find out which royal tradition William and Kate are breaking for their kids.